firstbatchxyz/dnet/README.md

 > [!TIP]
 >
-> You can use `dns-sd` to check out devices over mDNS:
+> You can use `dns-sd` in MacOS to check out devices over mDNS:
 >
 > ```sh
 > dns-sd -Q _dnet_p2p._tcp.local.
 PTR